 Fix #4: Get Rid of Computer Junk.

-Junk files can sometimes corrupt your system files or interfere with computer processes, leading to various errors such as 0X8007007e.
+Junk files can sometimes corrupt your system files or interfere with computer processes, leading to various errors such as unexpected configuration problem 0X8007007e.
 To clean up your system, uninstall the apps you no longer need and delete unnecessary files using Outbyte PC Repair.

 If any of the system files got corrupted, you can use the System File Checker (SFC) tool to replace the damaged files with good, working copies.